acityinohio/bitbanter-archive/_posts/2014-05-15-my-antimuse.md

 ## Everybody Wants a Shtick

 To those less (more?) well-read, "shtick" is Yiddish/early-20th-century-New-Yorker for a "comic theme."
 And while that meaning is certainly apt when considering my own talents (right guys?
 I'm funny right?), I'm not-so-sneakily attempting to project a more encompassing interpretation.
 The way I view it, a shtick is a playful reflection on one's broader identity.
 I like to write and perform funny things.
-It's my shtick, and I identify as a humorist -- partially because I gain intrinsic value from making people laugh, and partially because creating an identity for myself helps confer meaning to my actions.
+It's my shtick, and I identify as a humorist---partially because I gain intrinsic value from making people laugh, and partially because creating an identity for myself helps confer meaning to my actions.

 Meaning is what we're all after, really.
 And while we can spend an eternity debating whether life has intrinsic meaning, for the purpose of this article let's just accept that I view crafting humor as central to my own personal quest for meaning.
 I'm looking forward to hordes of angry tweets from both the religious and the anarchical to dispute this claim, although I'm not looking forward to finding out they're all alt-accounts of Paul's to fake a broader readership.
 Still, he's really a good friend.